Amir-H8/-Amir-Langroudi/README.md

-# Hi there 👋 I'm Amir Hassanzadeh
+# Hi there 👋 I'm Amir Langroudi
 A Data enthusiast passionate about turning data into actionable insights 📊.

 ⚡ Fun fact: I love exploring patterns in unexpected places—whether in data, markets, or daily life.